 Sometimes it feels like people don’t think you actually work, doesn’t it?

 And the endless stream of IG photos from digital nomads around the world, showing their mobile offices from tropical beaches and jungle resorts, doesn’t help in this regard.

 In fact, they don’t show the “blood, sweat and tears” behind the scenes…and why would they?

-The point of social media is precisely to make work (whatever that might be) look effortless.
+The point of social media is precisely to make work (whatever that is) look effortless.
 But, in reality, especially when it comes to freelancing/remote working, most people work extra hard to get to post those pictures.

-Working on your laptop from a tropical beach, from a tree house in the jungle, or from a different co-working space every time, is a totally achievable goal, but it requires a LOT of work.
+Working remotely from a tropical beach, a tree house in the jungle, or from a different co-working space every time, is a totally achievable goal, but it requires a LOT of work.

 Perks and Hustle of the Remote/Freelance Lifestyle

 - Managing your own time.
 Yes, but you also have to be highly motivated to put yourself at work everyday on your own and be diligent in meeting your own deadlines.

 - Working from anywhere.
 Sure, but you may end up working longer hours than you would at the office, for a smaller income, and not always in the optimal conditions to be productive.